clevelandrachel/doggo-list/README.md

 # doggo

-## Introduction
+## Notes
-Built locally with Node using Bootstrap for standards based HTML, CSS, JS, as well as its built-in testing for development.
-The list is using an appendChild method to quickly add items to the list.
-Given no UI framework was mentioned in the assignement, I took that as intentional and used vanilla code to demonstrate concepts.
-Next would be to discuss how it'll handle local and backend storage to decide how to serve content.
-The site would use the end points to query the list of doggos.
+Built locally with Node.
+Adding Bootstrap for longterm management of standards based HTML, CSS, JS, as well as its built-in development testing.
+The doggo list is using an appendChild method to add items to the list.
+Without a UI framework, used vanilla code to simply demonstrate concepts.
+Should discuss handling of local and backend storage to decide how to serve content.
+The site end points will query the list of doggos.

-I created this tracker application that allows for dynamic creation and updating for a list of doggos and link to doggo details, such as:
+This tracker application allows for dynamic creation and updating of a list of doggos and link to doggo details, such as:

 - Name of doggo;
 - Breed of doggo;